LeeMellon/Review14-GummieBearKingdom/README.md

 Launch MAMP, click on preferences and under the Ports tab, set the MySql port to **8889**.

-From the terminal go into the root folder of your project directory and navigate to the folder that contains your .csproj file, and type: dotnet ef database update
+From the terminal go into the root folder of your project directory and navigate to the folder that contains your .csproj file, and type: dotnet ef database update --GummyKingdomDbContext , or for testing purposes type : dotnet ef database update --TestDbContext.

 From here you database should be up and running and ready for you to add the products you create.

 ### Technologies Used
 ***